SuperpowersCorp/longboye/README.md

 - [X] Sort Imports (with Prelude at top)
 - [X] Prelude to the top (also maybe Overture?)
   - [X] space between them and the rest if either is present
+- [X] BUG: in current version Prelude HIDING (some, shit) wraps across lines wrong (mayb be fixed by above)

 - [ ] Condensing
   - [ ] BUG: Handle extra indenting for global hiding resolution
-      - maybe be reworked to support Condensing, so maybe move that up?
-- [ ] BUG: in current version Prelude HIDING (some, shit) wraps across lines wrong (mayb be fixed by above)
+  - [ ] Even as is, hiding should be in the as column, but let's just figure out condensing rules instead and let that sort out the rest.

 - [ ] Atomic file swapping
 - [ ] Sub-directory traversal
 - [ ] Examples